 In July 2018, a team from UCC, NUIG, TCD and Oxford/Berkeley team set up 5 Dell-EMC PowerEdge GPU/CPU blades and up to 300 terabytes of storage.
 Over the coming months, this will enable us to study a wide range of fascinating astronomy targets such as aurora in planetary atmospheres, pulsars, solar radio bursts, nova explosions, and fast radio bursts.

-The I-LOFAR processing cluster was enhanced in March 2020 to assist in the Search for Extraterrestrial Intelligence (SETI), in collaboration with the Breakthrough Listen foundation, by the addition of another compute node to the cluster.
+The I-LOFAR processing cluster was enhanced in March 2020 to assist in the Search for Extraterrestrial Intelligence (SETI), in collaboration with the Breakthrough Listen foundation and the Berkeley SETI Institute, by the addition of another compute node to the cluster.
 This machine is planned to be integrated to the REALTA system by hooking into the live station data stream and performing transient signal analysis in addition to any work being performed by observers on the existing REALTA compute nodes.

 |* This 110TB is distributed across REALTA’s 4 compute nodes|